This is preliminary documentation and is subject to change.

 // Get a strongly-typed primitive value from the configuration.

-// Get a strongly typed collection value from the configuration.
+// Get a strongly typed array value from the configuration.

 // Get a strongly typed enum value from the configuration.